ydipeepo/redot-engine/drivers/metal/README.md

 # Metal Rendering Device

-This document aims to describe the Metal rendering device implementation in Godot.
+This document aims to describe the Metal rendering device implementation in Redot.

 ## Future work / ideas